Using Social Cues and Clues

 Whether the message comes through consciously or subliminally, you sense if you are welcome, if you can trust someone, or if someone is happy to see you - or not.

 But the only way you will be able to consciously put the information to work for yourself is to first notice what you are noticing in social situations.

 Social Cues and Clues

-- You are at a networking event and want to find someone to talk to.
-There is a young woman standing alone at the back of the room, but her arms are crossed and she isn't looking around much.
-You instead approach the young man who has just left another conversation and makes eye contact with you.
+- Jill has entered a networking event and wants to find someone to approach.
+A woman is standing by herself, but her arms are crossed and she isn't looking around much.
+Jill instead approaches a person who has just left another conversation and makes eye contact with her.

 Advancing Your Skills

 Socializing is a part of life.
-Whether done with family only at holidays, or regularly with your circle of friends, you will be called upon to start a conversation, introduce someone or yourself, enjoy a meal with others, or attend a community meeting.
+Wherever you are and whomever you are with, you will be called upon to start a conversation, introduce someone or yourself, enjoy a meal with others, or attend a community meeting.
 All the while you will be reading and sending social cues and clues.

 - Make a game of it.
 Each time you attend a social gathering, set a goal for it.
 You might introduce yourself to three new people and have short conversations with each.
 Maybe you want to introduce those three people to three other people and practice politely leaving those conversations.
 Set your goals around things you're least comfortable with.

 - Ask open-ended questions.
-This type of question get you off the hook for a while and provide an opportunity to learn a lot about others.
+This type of question gets you off the hook for a while and provide an opportunity to learn a lot about others.